Xikrin: History

 The Xikrin are descendants of the larger Kayapó/Mebêngôkre group, whose oral histories trace their origins to the Tocantins and Araguaia rivers.
 The Xikrin of Cateté had their first formal contact with non-Indigenous people in 1952, and the Bacajá Xikrin in 1959.
 Early contact brought epidemics and population decline, but recent decades have seen demographic recovery, with the population rising from about 470 in the 1980s to over 2000 today.

 Social organization and culture

 Xikrin society is organized around extended families and ceremonial societies.
-Ritual life is central, with festivals marking transitions such as the merêrêmei (beautiful festival), naming ceremonies, and initiation rites for boys and girls.
+Festivals include the merêrêmei (beautiful festival), naming ceremonies, and initiation rites for boys and girls.

 Traditional adornment includes feather diadems, shell necklaces, and body painting with annatto and charcoal.
 Boys undergo scarification and trials to mark their passage to adulthood.
-Women play a key role in cultural transmission and environmental stewardship.
+Women are known for their environmental stewardship.

 Economy and livelihood

 The Xikrin practice slash-and-burn agriculture, growing sweet potato, yam, manioc, maize, pumpkin, papaya, banana, and cotton.
 They hunt, fish, and gather forest products such as Brazil nuts and medicinal plants.
-In recent years, they have developed forest management plans to balance traditional subsistence with sustainable commercial activities.